-13 For Minnesota Housing's existing debt to count as committed, the Request for Action (RFA) process must be completed before the application is submitted.
+14 For Minnesota Housing's existing debt to count as committed, the Request for Action (RFA) process must be completed before the application is submitted.

-Bond Premium; Sewer/Water Access Charge (SAC/WAC); Fixtures, Furnishing and Equipment (FFE); Hazard and Liability Insurance; and, Building Permits.
-This calculation is based upon the amount of intermediary costs on a sliding scale based on the percentage of Total Development Costs.
-For selected projects, this percentage may be enforced at the time of closing for deferred loans or at issuance of IRS Form 8609 for HTC developments.
-Calculate your total using the formula below.
-Intermediary cost amount \$ divided by Total Development Costs \$ equals Intermediary Percentage % (rounded to the nearest tenth): 0.0% to 15% (6 points) 15.1% to 20% (3 points) 20.1% to 25% (2 points) d. | 25.1% to 30% (1 point) BUILDING CHARACTERISTICS 6.
-Building Characteristics Universal Design A. Universal Design (3 points) The project will incorporate Universal Design Features.
+- a. 🗌 0.0% to 15% (6 points)

+- b.
+15.1% to 20% (3 points)

+- c.
+20.1% to 25% (2 points)

+- d.
+25.1% to 30% (1 point)

+BUILDING CHARACTERISTICS

+6. Building Characteristics

+Universal Design

+A. Universal Design (3 points)

+The project will incorporate Universal Design Features.
 A Universal Design unit is a unit that includes all Minimum Essential Universal Design Features, along with eight Optional Features for units in a new construction or adaptive re-use project, and four Optional Features for units in a rehabilitation project.
 Type A accessible units (as referenced in Minnesota Housing's Rental Housing Design and Construction Standards) also meet the definition of a Universal Design Unit.
+Select one:

-Select one: An elevator building with 100% of the assisted units meeting the definition of a Universal Design Unit (3 points) Number of units: OR b.
-A non-elevator building with at least 10% of the assisted units meeting the definition of a
+a.
+An elevator building with 100% of the assisted units meeting the definition of a Universal Design Unit (3 points)

+b.
+A non-elevator building with at least 10% of the assisted units meeting the definition of a Universal Design Unit (3 points)